xcat2/xcat-core/docs/source/advanced/gpu/nvidia/osimage/rhels.rst

 RHEL 7.2 LE
 ===========

+xCAT provides a sample package list files for CUDA.
+You can find them:

+    * Diskful: ``/opt/xcat/share/xcat/instal/rh/cuda*``
+    * Diskless: ``/opt/xcat/share/xcat/instal/rh/cuda*``

 Diskful images
 ---------------

 The following examples will create diskful images for ``cudafull`` and ``cudaruntime``.
 The osimage definitions will be created from the base ``rhels7.2-ppc64le-install-compute`` osimage.

-xCAT provides a sample package list files for CUDA.
-You can find them at:

-    * ``/opt/xcat/share/xcat/instal/rh/cudafull.rhels7.ppc64le.pkglist``
-    * ``/opt/xcat/share/xcat/instal/rh/cudaruntime.rhels7.ppc64le.pkglist``

-**[diskful note]**: There is a requirement to reboot the machine after the CUDA drivers are installed.
-To satisfy this requirement, the CUDA software is installed in the ``pkglist`` attribute of the osimage definition where the reboot happens after the Operating System is installed.
+**[Note]**: There is a requirement to reboot the machine after the CUDA drivers are installed.
+To satisfy this requirement, the CUDA software is installed in the ``pkglist`` attribute of the osimage definition where a reboot will happen after the Operating System is installed.

 cudafull
 ^^^^^^^^